 - However, if you have dry or sensitive skin, seek out “Magnesium Ascorbyl Phosphate,” a water-soluble form of Vitamin C, as it’s known to be less irritating.

-- Just like other ingredients, if you suffer from sensitive skin, you’ll want to start slow, using a low concentration of glycolic acid a couple of times a week and building up as your skin tolerates it.
+- Just like other ingredients, if you suffer from sensitive skin, you’ll want to start slow.
+Use a low concentration of glycolic acid a couple of times a week and build up as your skin tolerates it.

 - Oily or acne-prone skin tends to tolerate a higher concentration of glycolic acid.
 If this fits your skin profile, try the Neostrata Glycolic Renewal Smoothing Lotion with 10% glycolic acid to smooth and rejuvenate the skin.

 AHAs like glycolic acid make your skin photo-sensitive, so don’t skip sunscreen.